-The Youth Risk Behaviour Survey (Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021 (cdc.gov) is a biennial study of 10,000 youths in the USA of high school students collecting data on suicide risk with the most recent data being available for 2021.
-The YRBS collects data on the numbers of youth who have seriously considering suicide, made a suicide plan, attempted suicide, and were medically treated for a suicide attempt.
-Over the year 2021, 22% of high school students had ‘seriously considered attempting suicide’, akin to the concept of SI referenced above and similar to rates reported for Ireland by Madge et al. (2008), but much lower than rates of 41% in the MWS-2 (My_World_Survey_2.pdf (myworldsurvey.ie).
+The Youth Risk Behaviour Survey (Youth Risk Behavior Survey Data Summary & Trends Report: 2011-2021 (cdc.gov) is a biennial study of 10,000 of high school students in the USA collecting data on suicide risk with the most recent data being available for 2021.
+Questions asked in the YRBS if youth have seriously considered suicide, made a suicide plan, attempted suicide, and were medically treated for a suicide attempt.
+Over the year 2021, 22% of high school students had ‘seriously considered attempting suicide’, akin to the concept of SI referenced above and higher than rates of 16.54% reported for Ireland by Madge et al. (2008), but much lower than rates of 41% in the MWS-2 (My_World_Survey_2.pdf (myworldsurvey.ie).
 18% of US students had made a suicide plan, 10% had ‘attempted suicide’ at least once and 3% had required treatment for their injury by a doctor or nurse.
-All rates were higher among females and minority groups.
-All rates, except medical attendance post SH, have significantly increased over the last decade.
-SI rates in YRBS in 2009, a similar time to Madge et al (2008) were 13.8% lower that the rate in Ireland.
+All rates were higher among females and minority groups (cdc.gov).
+The discrepancies between studies may be reflective of increasing rates over time.
+In fact, all rates in YRBS, except medical attendance post SH, have significantly increased over the last decade (cdc.gov).
+SI rates in YRBS in 2009, a similar timeframe to Madge et al (2008) were 13.8%, and somewhat lower that the rate in Ireland.

-A further methodological issue which limits national generalisability is the regional focus of many of the studies.
+In Ireland, a further methodological issue which limits national generalisability is the regional focus of many of the studies.
 It is not clear whether difference in studies reflect the geographical areas from which cohorts are gathered.
-The National Self-Harm Registry (NSHR) of Ireland gathers data on all individuals who present to emergency departments across Ireland with SH (Griffin, 2016).
-Even in the NSHS, the generalisability of available data may also be limited by particular contexts, such as access to out of hours ED services, extent of community counselling, presence of school MH supports.
+The National Self-Harm Registry of Ireland (NSHRI) gathers data on all individuals who present to emergency departments across Ireland with SH (Griffin et al, 2017).
+Even in the NSHRI, the generalisability of available data may also be limited by particular local contexts, such as access to out of hours emergency department services, extent of community counselling, presence of school MH supports.
 Even examining rates of SH presentations to the 3 paediatric settings in Dublin show significant variation across hospitals (McNicholas et al, 2023).
-It is reasonable to assume that SH data in regions without access to specialised paediatric hospitals may be less comprehensive, with potential under-estimation of SH rates as a consequence.
-It is well established that many young people who have self-harmed do not subsequently present to a hospital or healthcare professional (only 12% in the CASE cohort), representing a significant limitation to the potential for hospital data to capture community SH prevalence.
-While data collection in the NSHR is limited to emergency departments, it provides an important framework to assist development of more comprehensive detection and reporting of SH data in youth as in adults.
+It is reasonable to assert the potential that SH data in regions without access to specialised paediatric hospitals may be less comprehensive, with consequent under-estimation of SH rates .
+It is well established that many young people who have self-harmed do not subsequently present to a hospital or healthcare professional (only 8.5-11.3%% in the CASE cohort and 2% in the MWS), representing a significant limitation to the potential for hospital data to capture community SH prevalence.
+Despite data collection in the NSHRI being limited to emergency departments, it provides an important framework to assist development of more comprehensive detection and reporting of SH data in youth as in adults.

-SH and suicidal ideation are important predictors of suicide (Ross et al, 2023) and thus identifying and addressing these are vital for suicide prevention.
-This study focused on acts of SH rather than suicidal ideation, given the ability to apply rigorous definitions.
-However, the impulsive nature of most SH episodes, with almost half occurring within thirty minutes of the thought, is of concern, underscoring its unpredictability.
-The dynamic nature of the risk and its association with suicide is particularly challenging for clinicians.
-It emphasises the need to embed simple, long-established strategies such as safety at home and reducing access to lethal means at a societal and individual level.
+SH and suicidal ideation are important predictors of suicide (Ross et al, 2023) and thus accurately identifying and appropriately addressing these are vital suicide prevention strategies.
+As outlined previously, this study primarily focused on acts of SH rather than suicidal ideation, given the ability to apply rigorous definitions.
+However, the impulsive nature of most SH, with almost half occurring within thirty minutes of the thought underscores its unpredictability and highlights the inherent challenge to effectively reducing SH rates.
+The dynamic nature of the risk of SH and its association with suicide further heightens the very real clinical challenges involved. .
+Furthermore, it emphasises the need to embed simple, long-established strategies such as safety at home and reducing access to lethal means at a societal and individual level.
 These measures have consistently been shown to be impactful and cost-effective.